St Mirren v Aberdeen | Team News

 Match Details

-Away tickets were on sale to opposition fans directly through Hibernian.
-These have now sold out.
-There will be no sale of tickets for away supporters at The SMiSA Stadium.
+Away tickets were sold directly by Aberdeen and are now sold out.
+There are NO tickets available for away supporters at The SMiSA Stadium.

 Supporters should also note that there is no access between the West and North Stands.